-3.5 Shut-Down Procedures
+3.4 Shut-Down Procedures

-- 1) Shut off the service liquid supply and if used, the shaft seal coolant, and immediately stop the motor. - 2) If necessary, close all suction and discharge valves. - 3) If necessary, drain the pump to protect it from freezing by removing all drain plugs. - 4) Disconnect power from the motor if maintenance is to be performed.
+- 1) Shut off the service liquid supply and immediately stop the motor. - 2) If necessary, close all suction and discharge valves. - 3) If necessary, drain the pump to protect it from freezing by removing all drain plugs. - 4) Disconnect power from the motor if maintenance is to be performed.